201019-UiPath/MannJames-code/project1/README.md

 * Microsoft Edge
 * Postgre SQL
 ## Installation and use
-Requires the use of an API and Visal to run.
+Requires the use of an API viewer and Visual to run.
 ## Roadmap
 * Make the website fully integrated to the API.
-* Stores payment information.
+* Store payment information.
-* Improved login validation.
+* Improve login validation.
+* Clean up the code.